obrown23/atm-lab-io/readme.md

 We're going to build an application to track checking and savings account balances.

+## Instructions

+- Fork this repo into your own git repository.
+- Clone the forked repo onto your laptop.
+- Begin to work through the user stories featured below.
+- If you finish all features and the bonus before the end of the day, reach out to  your lead instructor for next steps.

 ## Pseudocode

 Spend around 20 minutes to write some pseudocode for the lab.
 Think carefully about every step involved in using an ATM.
 For example, it allows users to input a dollar amount when they want deposit money.
 Also, think about how there are two types of accounts -- checking and savings.
 Take a look at the **Specifications** below to guide your pseudocode.